 When you get close, you will see this sign.
 Walk under the sign to access the USS Pampanito.

 Boudin Bakery: One stop you must make on your visit to San Francisco is Boudin Bakery.
-This yummy bakery serves up the world famous San Francisco sourdough bread.
+This yummy bakery serves up the world-famous San Francisco sourdough bread.
 You can either grab a quick lunch downstairs or enjoy a relaxing meal upstairs in their restaurant.

-Pier 39: The famed Pier 39 is just steps away from USS Pampanito.
+Pier 39: The famed Pier 39 is just steps away from the USS Pampanito.
 This remodeled pier offers shopping, restaurants, and several other attractions.
-This is where you will find the sea lions basking in the sun, get the chance to visit the Aquarium of the Bay, and ride the historic carousel.
+This is where you will find the sea lions basking in the sun, get the chance to visit the Aquarium of the Bay and ride the historic carousel.

 The Cannery: Not too far away is another historic building, the Cannery.
 It is now a shopping plaza with some great places to grab lunch or dinner.
-Make sure you stop by their courtyard to admire the 100+ year old olive trees.
+Make sure you stop by their courtyard to admire the 100+ year-old olive trees.